 Step Two: Move Media to a Central Place

-Digital cameras, multiple phones, all the SD cards.
+Digital cameras, multiple phones, and all the SD cards.
 It is not uncommon to have photos and videos in all sorts of different places but now is the time to create a central home.

 You want to make sure that you are keeping all of your media stored in a central place.
 Now, I highly recommend backing this large file up somewhere else but more on that later.